-In the past, those who spent the time and money to earn a traditional college degrees enjoyed more earning power over their lifetimes than those who didn’t.
+In the past, those who spent the time and money to earn a traditional college degree enjoyed more earning power over their lifetimes than those who didn’t.

 According to the U.S. Bureau of Statistics, in 2015, men with high school diplomas earned an average of $751 per week, while men with a bachelor’s degree earned $1,249.
 Women with a high school diploma earned only $661 per week, with that figure increasing to $995 with a bachelor’s degree.

-However, statistics which compare the salaries of traditional college graduates to those of people who earn professional certifications are difficult to find.
+However, statistics that compare the salaries of traditional college graduates to those of people who earn professional certifications are difficult to find.

 There is also another important element missing from these statistics, and that’s the element of school loan repayment.
 The average amount of school loan debt for traditional college graduates is $35,000.
 While the cost of education has skyrocketed in recent years, wages have remained stagnant.
 That means that many recent graduates are unable to make more than minimum payments on their loans.

-Even with a low interest rate of 6%, that monthly payment will be $250.00, which is about the same as the monthly payment for a reliable car.
+Even with a low-interest rate of 6%, that monthly payment will be $250.00, which is about the same as the monthly payment for a reliable car.
 Making minimum payments over 20 years, the interest on a $35,000 loan adds up to a whopping additional $25,180.
-That means that the total amount a graduate will actually repay is $60, 180.
+That means that the total amount a graduate will repay is $60, 180.

-Another potentially successful strategy is for students to take classes that will make them more marketable, with or without being formally enrolled in a certification program.
+Another potentially successful traditional education strategy is for students to take classes that will make them more marketable, with or without being formally enrolled in a certification program.
 Every relevant course becomes something that can be added to a resume.
-Technical schools that work with corporations know exactly which courses contain the skills and material that’s most in demand with employers at any given time.
+Technical schools that work with corporations know exactly which courses contain the skills and material that’s most in-demand with employers at any given time.

 Although millennials have a reputation for being self-centered, they are also self-directed, open and teachable.
 However, they are less likely than previous generations to spend time and money being taught material that they don’t view as immediately practical or beneficial in some way.